 The Catahoula part of your pup’s background needs early guidance and socialization.
 Some dogs of this breed can be territorial, independent, and protective.

-They also do not put up with mistreatment of any kind and they will assert themselves by using self-defense.
+They also do not put up with mistreatment of any kind and will assert themselves using self-defense.

 If he senses that you are giving in to him, he will become the pack leader and won’t mind as he should.